jlarusso/seminar-interactor/seminar-interactor.md

-# OK.
-This is how you invoke the interactor:
+# OK so this is how you invoke the interactor:
 # ------------------------------------------
 result = GetPresidentBioInteractor.act(:president_name => 'Teddy Roosevelt')